bgokden/veri/README.md

 ## What does statistically identical mean?

-Veri keeps the average (Center) and a histogram of distribution of data to the distance to the center.
+Veri keeps the average (Center) and a histogram of distribution of data with the distance to the center (Euclidean Distance).
 Every instance continue, exchanging data as long as their average and histogram are not close enough.

 ## Knn querying